Junior Americanist Workshop Series

 - Laura Uribe (University of California, San Diego)

-Emeritus Organizers
+Emeritus Organizers:

 - Leah Christiani (Hunter College)